An $\mathrm{\textit{ab-initio}}$ effective solid state photoluminescence by frequency constraint of cluster calculation: Results

-The PL spectrum is given in figure~\ref{fig:pl} with and without the cutoff in comparison to experiment.
-The spectra with no cutoff is the \textit{ab-initio} spectra for a C$_{197}$NH$_{140}$ nanodiamond in vacuum based on our model.
-Experimental spectra is not available as nanodiamonds this small have not been observed since NV$^{-}$ are unlikely to form.~\cite{Bolshedvorskii2017,Bradac2009} In comparison, the spectra with cutoff matches the peaks of the solid-state experimental spectra and recreates the lineshape of the sideband well.
-The spectra without cutoff has a much larger intensity at long wavelengths (low energy) than experiment.
-This is likely due to contribution from the low energy peak in figure~\ref{fig:vib}a).
+The predicted PL spectra are given in Figure~\ref{fig:pl} (Figure S2(b), extends the results for larger range of cutoff frequencies).
+The spectra with no cutoff is the \textit{ab-initio} spectra for a C$_{197}$NH$_{140}$ nanodiamond in vacuum based on our displaced harmonic oscillator model.
+Experimental spectra for small size nanodiamonds is not available because \nvminus centers in such small crystals are unlikely to form~\cite{Bolshedvorskii2017,Bradac2009}.
+In comparison, both PL spectra with cutoff match the peaks of the solid state experimental spectrum and recreate the lineshape of the sideband well for both $357$ and $469$ $cm^{-1}$ cutoffs.
+The spectrum without cutoff has larger intensity at long wavelengths than the experiment.
+The spectrum based on cutoff at $357$ $cm^{-1}$ has a longer tail than the one at $469$ $cm^{-1}$, which shows that the tail is due to contribution from the large low energy peak in figure~\ref{fig:vib}(a) as well as from the smaller peak around $400$ $cm^{-1}$.
 The cutoff spectra is less intense at long wavelengths, but is still higher than experiment.
-This leads to a decrease of the ZPL.

-Overall, our method performs well at recreating the main peaks in the photoluminescence spectra, but is not able to predict the height of the ZPL.
+We are not able to recreate the long wavelength tail of the spectrum.
 This is likely due to the inelegance of using a strict cutoff on low frequency modes.
 It is likely that higher frequency modes must be modified.
-This idea is consistent with figure~\ref{fig:vib} where the vibrational mode around $80$ meV increases in the constrained case.
-Regardless, we have established that clusters introduce a region of low frequency vibrations that couple to excitation and cause the PL to have much higher intensity at long wavelengths.
+This idea is consistent with Figure~\ref{fig:vib} where the vibrational mode around $645$ $cm^{-1}$ increases in the constrained case.
+Furthermore, the constrained calculation is not an exact simulation of the solid state.
+We freeze the CH and CH$_{2}$ groups when in reality they are only suppressed by a diamond lattice.
+These can be explored in future work.
+Regardless, we have established that clusters introduce a region of low frequency vibrations that couple to excitation and cause the PL to have much higher intensity at long wavelengths compared to solid state PL.